Using Google Analytics to Further Nonprofit Fundraising

 The source is where the visitor to your site accessed your site from.
 This could be from a Facebook link, an Instagram link, or even just a generic Google search.
 You may not believe that this could be important information, but that’s where you’d be wrong.

-Knowing from where people are accessing your site can honestly make or break your nonprofit.
+Knowing where people are accessing your site can honestly make or break your nonprofit.
 For example, if you find that people aren’t coming to your site from Google, this can possibly indicate that your search engine optimization terms aren’t strong enough to compete with other, larger names in your field.
-If you have a Google Grants account or paid search account, you want to make sure those ads are converting.
+If you have a Google Grants account or a paid search account, you want to make sure those ads are converting.

 (Quick note: if you do not know what search engine optimization/SEO is, it is in your best interests to give yourself a crash course on it, straight away.
 SEO is extremely important to success with your nonprofit and slacking off in this particular sphere of knowledge will set you back more than you might realize.)

-The medium is intricately tied into the source.
+The medium is intricately tied to the source.
 The medium is what tells you what type of source is leading the traffic to your site.
 For example, if you’re paying for Instagram ads to promote your nonprofit, that would count as a “cost-click-per-paid search,” whereas someone who just happened to Google and stumbles across your website would be an “organic” search.

 All of these are extremely important bits of information to have that will help bring your nonprofit to the next level and/or keep it afloat.
 And, so long as you work with Google, you’ll gain free access to this information.